 If you need to lay a new lawn, or repair or replace an old one, there is no faster way to get it established then laying sod.
 It’s not a difficult job if you follow some easy hints.
-Steve and I have both laid sod before, and we have a step by step guide for you and one big “got to know”.
+Steve and I have both laid sod before, and we have a step by step guide for you (and one big “got to know”).
 You will be sore.
 Accept it now…but it will be from a job well done, and nothing…I mean nothing transforms a yard faster then the velvet green of a sod lawn.
+So let’s learn how to lay sod, in 6 easy to follow steps!

 Sod can be ordered straight from sod companies, or from your local nursery.
 It is delivered in 3-4 foot rolls on wood pallets, and is sold by the foot.
 You will need to figure our how many square feet you want to lay before you call to order.

-1. Prep is everything.
-Just like any gardening, prepping the soil will make the difference between a lawn that is healthy and lush, and one that is thin, dries out easily and eventually fails.
+1. You can learn to lay sod even if you’ve never planted a thing.
+Prep is everything when learning how to install sod.
+Just like any gardening job, prepping the soil will make the difference between a lawn that is healthy and lush, and one that is thin, dries out easily and eventually fails.
 The weekend before you have the sod delivered, rent or borrow a rototiller and till the soil six inches deep.
 Add an inch or two layer of compost to the top of the soil and till it in.
 Then the fun part.
+(Intense sarcasm.)
 Using a metal rake, smooth out the area to be sodded, and break up any large chunks.
 Water.

 2. Have the sod delivered the morning of installation if possible.
 If not, no more than the day before.
 Water the sod on the pallets lightly to keep it from drying out.
 Hint: Don’t soak the sod, it will make it much heavier to pick up and carry.

-4. Lay the next row.
-This row, you want to stagger the seams, as This Old House says, “like you are laying brick.”
-Lay the rest of your rows in this staggering manner.
+4. Lay the next row of sod.
+This row, you want to stagger the seams “like you are laying brick.”
+Install the rest of your rows in this staggered manner.

 6. When the sod is all laid, walk along the seams to gently help them make contact with the soil.
 Some rent a roller, but we have never had an issue from just walking the seams.
 Water well with sprinklers.